granade-io/pluscoder/README.md

 - `/agent`: Start a conversation with a new agent from scratch.
 - `/help`: Display help information for available commands.
 - `/init`: (Re)Initialize repository understanding the code base to generate project overview and code guidelines md files.
+- `/show_repo`: Display information about the current repository.
+- `/show_repomap`: Show the repository map with file structure and summaries.
+- `/show_config`: Display the current configuration settings.

+## Command-line Arguments

+In addition to the runtime commands, PlusCoder supports the following command-line arguments:

+- `--show-repo`: Display information about the current repository and exit.
+- `--show-repomap`: Show the repository map with file structure and summaries and exit.
+- `--show-config`: Display the current configuration settings and exit.

+These arguments can be used when launching PlusCoder to quickly access specific information without entering the interactive mode.

 ## Configuration